SkylineCommunications/dataminer-docs/develop/CICD/GitHub/GitHubReusableWorkflows/GitHub_Reusable_Workflows_NuGet_Solution_Master_Workflow.md

   - [Analyze](#analyze)
   - [Quality gate](#quality-gate)

-  If the library passes these checks, the job will archive and provide the created NuGet package as an artifact, which the next job will attempt to sign.
+  If the library passes these checks, the job will archive the created NuGet package and provide it as an artifact.
+The next job will attempt to sign the package.

 - Sign: